janpetzold/az305-learning/README.md

 # Controls

 Policy: What can you do (Guardrails)
 RBAC: Who can do it (Identity, Scope, Roles/Actions)
 Budget: How much

+RBAC can be set on resource group level.
+Policies shall be set on Management group level to make sure these are applied for new subscriptions.

 Azure Policy is a service in Azure that enables you to create, assign, and manage policies to control or audit your resources.
 These policies enforce different rules over your resource configurations so the configurations stay compliant with corporate standards.

-Initiatives can group multiple policies together
+Initiatives can group multiple policies together.

 Things that can be done with RBAC: